 Applicants may submit their online application before completion of the dietetic practicum.
 Hard copies of documentation (university transcript and verification of practicum completion) must be sent to NSDA directly from the university/practicum program.
 The online application for temporary membership must be received by October 2 in order to write the November sitting of the Canadian Dietetic Registration Examination (CDRE).
 The application for temporary membership is also the application to write the Canadian Dietetic Registration Exam (CDRE).
+There is not a separate application form to apply to take the CDRE.

 A temporary member has met all registration requirements (with the exception of the examination).
 They will write the CDRE at the next available sitting.
 Once registered as a temporary member, you will receive information from NSDA about how to schedule an appointment to write the CDRE.
 CLICK HERE for information about the CDRE.